Planning for College

 - Be on time.

 Consider applying for admission.
 Admission to Ohio University is granted to the best-qualified applicants as determined by a selective admissions policy.
-Admissions decisions are based on a number of criteria including your college prep curriculum, ACT or SAT scores, overall high school GPA, positive grade trends, and optional essay.
+Admissions decisions are based on a number of criteria including your college prep curriculum, overall high school GPA, positive grade trends, optional essay, and ACT and/or SAT scores (if provided).

-The freshman early action application deadline for fall admission is December 1.
+The extended early action application deadline for fall admission is February 1, 2021.
 Complete applicants by the deadline will receive priority consideration for direct entry to academic programs, merit scholarship programs, and University honors experiences.

 Research financial aid opportunities.
 The responsibility of paying for your college education will rest mainly with you and your family, but there are many types of financial assistance for those who qualify.
 Make sure you meet all deadlines when applying for financial aid.
 You should fill out the Free Application for Federal Student Aid (FAFSA), which allows you to be considered for various financial aid programs.
 The FAFSA is available online at www.fafsa.gov, or from your school counselor starting in October, and should be completed by January 15 for priority consideration.